lrahoria/tinyfish-cookbook/revault-reseller-watchdog/README.md

-# ResaleRadar - The Autonomous Watchdog for Resellers
+# Revault - The Autonomous Watchdog for Resellers

 A 24/7 price watchdog powered by [TinyFish](https://tinyfish.ai) browser agents.
 Add items you want to flip, set your target margin and max buy price, and ResaleRadar monitors reseller platforms every 5 minutes — alerting you on Discord the moment a deal hits your target.